BDC Hamburger Icon

 Relying on job shadowing

-Although it can be helpful for new hires to learn from current employees, this tactic may lack a few crucial aspects of training and may not be a good fit for everyone.
+It can be helpful for new hires to learn from current employees.
+But, this tactic could lack a few crucial training aspects and may not be a good fit for everyone.
 Experienced employees may have their own way of working or interacting with the company, which might be confusing or inappropriate for a new team member.
-Oftentimes, your employees are too busy doing their own work to properly train a new hire through job shadowing, and their productivity might suffer because of it.
+Oftentimes, your employees are too busy doing their own work to properly train a new hire through job shadowing.
+Plus, their productivity might suffer because of it.
 Job shadowing can also expose your new and enthusiastic team members to disinterested or disgruntled employees.

 Offering little to no training

 Good onboarding takes time.
 If you rush through the process of getting to know your new hire, you’ll likely pay the price later on.
-Team members who receive inadequate training are less likely to produce work that meets your standards, and may become frustrated and find another job elsewhere.
-Take the time to provide your new employee with low-stakes practice opportunities that prepare them for the more advanced work they’ll be doing later on.
-If your employee feels knowledgeable, they will be more confident in their work and less stressed about completing tasks.
+Team members who receive inadequate training are less likely to produce work that meets your standards.
+Also, they may become frustrated and find another job elsewhere.
+Take the time to provide your new employee with low-stakes practice opportunities that prepare them for the ensuing more advanced work.
+If your employee feels knowledgeable, they will be more confident and less stressed about completing tasks.
 Over time, you can develop resources that include common questions or issues new hires experience and incorporate them into your training strategy.

 FYIDid you know